laradagata/l4project/timelog.md

 * *2 hours* Resolve issue of overlapping IPs in the pcap files for TCP measurements
 * *1/2 hour* Updating GitHub repository with timelog information

+## Week 16

+### 22 Jan 2024

+* *2 hours* Took measurements from home.

+### 23 Jan 2024

+* *2 hours* Tried to clone project repository on stlinux servers.
+* *1 hour* Tried to access supervisor's university servers from VM.

+### 25 Jan 2024

+* *1/2 hour* Meeting with supervisor
+* *1.5 hours* Writing meeting minutes and uploading them on Moodle
+* *3 hours* Show outgoing packets for websites that do not support QUIC, resolving issue of empty pcap files
+* *2 hours* Changed top 1000 urls list to the one from Majestic Million, including fixed parsing in the script.

+### 28 Jan 2024

+* *1/2 hour* Updating GitHub repository with timelog information